Review by Ian Keogh

 In case it’s not obvious, the covers each present half of a complete picture, effectively encapsulating the content without divulging its secrets.
 There may be some puzzlement at page 47’s notification that the story will conclude the following issue, but that’s just a hangover from the first English language serialisation.

 In Search of Shirley in its entirety is a brilliantly conceived and realised emotional drama, with a strong cast and effective art.
-It’s long overdue for collecting in a single volume, and it’s odd that the only other work by Cosey to be translated into English is the also out of print Lost in the Alps.
+It’s long overdue for collecting in a single volume, and it’s odd that only two other work by Cosey have been translated into English, the also out of print Lost in the Alps. and the whimsical Mickey Mouse story Mysterious Melody.